kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 <img width="674" height="106" alt="image" src="https://github.com/user-attachments/assets/c83b137c-70bd-492c-a523-4fddd068f4ea" />

 ### Key Component of a Computer
+- Sockets & Memory Slots > CPU Socket: brain of the compute, RAM/DIMM Slots: Random Access Memory modules.
+- Expansion Slots
+- - PCIe Slots: Peripheral Component Interconnect Express slots allow you to add dedicated graphics cards, sound cards, Wi-Fi modules, or high-speed storage.
+  - M.2 Slots: Dedicated slots for installing high-speed solid-state drives (SSDs).3.
+Power & Storage ConnectorsPower Connectors: Typically a 24-pin connector for the main power supply and a 4/8-pin connector for the CPU.SATA Ports: Connectors used to attach traditional hard drives (HDDs) or SATA SSDs.VRMs (Voltage Regulator Modules): Built-in components that manage and deliver clean, stable power to the CPU.4.
+Back Panel I/O (Input/Output)Located at the rear of your PC case, this area includes:USB Ports: Used to connect mice, keyboards, and external drives.Audio Jacks: For speakers, microphones, and headphones.Video Ports: HDMI or DisplayPort for monitors (used if your processor has integrated graphics).Ethernet Port: For plugging in a wired internet cable.5.
+Other Important Built-in ComponentsChipset: Integrated chips (like the Northbridge/Southbridge) that dictate communication between the CPU, RAM, and other devices.BIOS/UEFI Chip: A small chip containing firmware that initializes your hardware when you boot up the computer.CMOS Battery: A small coin-shaped battery that saves your BIOS settings (like the date/time) when the PC is turned off.Fan Headers: Pins that allow you to plug in and power cooling fans
-- 1\. component of a computer would be the motherboard.
-The motherboard holds all the memory and connectors that are needed to run the computer.
-It serves as the main circuit board for the computer.
+- 1\. **Motherboard** holds all the memory and connectors that are needed to run the computer.
+It serves as the **main circuit board** for the computer.
 -
 - Inside the computer case of the motherboard, you will find the CPU which stands for Central Processing Unit.
 The CPU is a processor that is responsible for executing instructions and performing calculations.
 It is often referred to as the brain of the computer.
 -